ClementTsang/bottom/docs/content/troubleshooting.md

 </figure>

 In either case, you may need to install a specific font and configure your terminal to use it.
-For example, installing [UBraille](https://yudit.org/download/fonts/UBraille/) and ensuring your terminal uses should work.
+For example, installing [UBraille](https://yudit.org/download/fonts/UBraille/) and ensuring your terminal uses it should work.

-Another alternative is to use the `--dot_marker` option to instead render graph charts using dots, which I've generally found to be better supported out of the box:
+Another alternative is to use the `--dot_marker` option to render graph charts using dots instead of the braille characters, which generally seems better supported out of the box, at the expense of looking less intricate:

 <figure>
     <img src="../assets/screenshots/troubleshooting/dots.webp" alt="Example of running bottom with the dot marker flag"/>